mirotlen/Elemets/README.md

 # atipera
-Test task of the recruitment process for the Angular Developer position.
+This private repo contains test task of the recruitment process for the Angular Developer position.